 The Handling Bleed Schedule input window is accessible from the Controls button group.

-Test this feature by calculating two operating lines for the turbojet, one with and the other without automatic handling bleed.
-Check the operating lines in the compressormap to see the gain in surge margin you are getting with the handling bleed.
+Test this feature by calculating two operating lines for the turbojet, one with and the other without automatic to see the gain in surge margin you are getting with the handling bleed.

 1.4.5 Single Operating Line